Healthy grasslands, healthy communities.

-In 1999 a group of organizations and individuals formed the Grasslands Conservation Council of British Columbia in response to increasing pressure on native grasslands, such as:
+In 1999 a group of organizations and individuals formed the Grasslands Conservation Council of British Columbia in response to increasing pressure on native grasslands, such as urban sprawl, poorly planned pipelines and powerlines, unmanaged recreation, invasive species, and inappropriate grazing.

 Together, these land use practices and activities were reducing and fragmenting the province’s grasslands: damaging landscapes and sensitive ecology.
 They were ruining hillsides; and harming plant life, animal habitat, and waterways.
 They were disrupting natural cycles and systems.
 In short, they were breaking up and destroying the remaining 1% of BC’s native grasslands.